CALL FOR ART

 PICK UP OF UNSOLD WORKS

 WORK MAY NOT BE REMOVED BEFORE THE END OF THE SHOW.
-The artist must arrange for pickup during the dates and times stated below, or provide return postage and shipping materials.
-Pickup times are Sunday, January 28, 5:00 - 7:00 PM, and Monday, January 29.
-11:00 AM - 5:00 PM.
-If work is to be return-shipped, the artist must provide return postage and shipping materials.
+The artist must arrange for pickup during the dates and times stated below.
+Pickup times are Sunday, January 27, 2019, 5:00–8:00 PM and Monday, January 28, 2019 between 12:00 PM–4:00 PM.
+Artists are responsible for scheduling shipped artwork for pickup and must provide return shipping labels and materials: Monday, January 28, 2019 between 12:00 PM–4:00 PM.
 Artwork not retrieved by this deadline will incur a storage charge of $5 per day.
 After 30 days the work will be considered abandoned and become property of the gallery.

 Fountain Street is insured for catastrophic damage, and will use the utmost care in handling artworks, but accepts no responsibility for damage or loss not covered by our policy.
 It is strongly advised that artists insure their own work.